justinpearson/MapReduce-Paxos-Project/README.md

 ## Setting up the code

-You can run the code locally or in the cloud.
+You can run the project locally or in the cloud.

 ### Local setup

-#.
-Ensure you have `xterm` installed.
+1. Ensure you have `xterm` installed.
 (Mac: install [XQuartz](https://www.xquartz.org/).)
-#.
-Run `run-locally.sh`, which spawns 15 processes in individual `xterm` windows for the CLI, 2 mappers, reducer, and PRM on each of 3 nodes.
+2. Run `run-locally.sh`, which spawns 15 processes in individual `xterm` windows for the CLI, 2 mappers, reducer, and PRM on each of 3 nodes.